ytatus94/Real_Lepton_Efficiency/README.md

 # Real_Lepton_Efficiency
 This is the new real lepton efficiency framework.

+v01.ouhep05-1.
+This is files on ouhep05
+The latest modified date of files is Sep./30/2016.

 v01.
 The initial commit.
 1. The ytRealLeptonsEfficiency_MC still have some bugs about the MC normalization.
    The current version get Zee MC 20% more than data and Zmumu MC 10% more than data.